cheind/autoregressive/etc/presentation/autoregressive.md

  - few of existing improvements.

 This talk is not
- - about audio/speech (we use time series instead),
+ - about audio/speech (we use time series / images instead),
  - a comprehensive state-of-the-art presentation on generative models.

 Accompanying code: https://github.com/cheind/autoregressive